by Aisha Zakari | May 29, 2022 | Food & Kitchen

 Nutritional Value of Kunun Gyada

-The nutritional value of Kunun Gyada cannot be overemphasized as is a good source of vitamins and minerals such as vitamin E, Magnesium, Folate, Copper, and Arginine.
+The nutritional value of Kunun Gyada cannot be overemphasized, as it is a good source of vitamins and minerals such as vitamin E, Magnesium, Folate, Copper, and Arginine.
 Again, the protein-rich composition of the groundnut in Kunun Gyada makes it great for people who are either trying to lose weight or trying to gain muscle strength.
 It also improves brain functioning, reduces cholesterol, and so much more.

 You could also check out 8 weight loss exercises you can do at home.